 What is Replicated Async Write

-Assume that a Spark job is writing a large data set to S3.
+Assume that a Spark job is writing a large data set to AWS S3.
 To ensure that the output files are quickly written and keep highly available before persisted to S3, pass the write type

 ASYNC_THROUGH and a target replication level to Spark (see description in docs),